 IC Markets offer two Raw account types, with the only difference being the trading platform available and commission fees charged.
 The cTrader Raw Account charges a $6 round turn commission fee per USD $100k traded, while customers using a MetaTrader Raw account pay a $7 round turn commission fee.

 GO Markets ECN-type account is a welcome recent introduction to the Australian broker.
-Commission fees are on par with IC Markets Raw cTrader account, charging $6 round turn commission on a standard lot.
+Commission fees are on par with IC Markets Raw cTrader account, charging a $6 round turn commission on a standard lot.
 A benefit of the GO Plus+ account type is that customers gain a dedicated account manager, receiving access to personalised customer support from the GO Markets team.

 While GO Markets does not advertise an Islamic account option, IC Markets allows Islamic traders to establish a Raw or Standard account that follows Islamic finance practises and is swap-free.
 In accordance with Sharia Law, Islamic accounts do not charge or receive interest.
 Rather, traders pay a swap-free, flat rate overnight financing fee that ranges from $5-$50 per lot depending on the currency pair being traded.
 Islamic account holders should note that if positions are held open on Friday nights, flat rate overnight financing fees triple.